Link Search Menu Expand Document

 Querying a Data

-Use the Query operation and pass the target fields to query.
+Use the Query operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))